Bagpipes & Bellows

 Alternate bellows playing position

-Once upon a time, Northumbrian piper Dick Hensold had a very bad bellows shoulder and being a person of great determination and creativity, he found a work around.
-He sat on a stool, kicked off both shoes and used used his feet to push a bellows that was made to inflate a rubber raft.
+Once upon a time, Northumbrian piper Dick Hensold had a very bad bellows shoulder and being a person of great determination and creativity, he found a work-around.
+He sat on a stool, kicked off both shoes and used his feet to push a bellows that was made to inflate a rubber raft.
 A long hose ran from the bellows to the blowpipe and his music sounded great, as usual.
 This happened beck when the Pipers' Gathering was in the North Hero Village Hall.

 I recently sold a bellows to a piper in England and he sent me the two pictures with the explanation below.
 By the time he gets his half set his thigh muscles should be ready!